Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 This command will first clone the repo to your home directory, then `cd` into it.
 If you `ls`, you'll see there are several files and folders, some ending in `.sh`.
 A file that ends in `.sh` is known as a _shell script_.
 In short, a shell script is a program that executes multiple commands and has some programming language constructs.
 If you peer into one using `cat`, you'll see some familiar commands such as `apt-get`, `mv`, `cd`, and more.
 Shell scripts provide an excellent way to automate long and complex tasks or reproduce something on another system.

-The shell scripts I have created in my dotfiles repo contain scripts to replicate my command line setup on any Ubuntu system.
+The shell scripts I have created in my dotfiles repo contain scripts to replicate my command line setup on Linux or macOS.
 To run the script `zsh.sh`, which will install `zsh` and a couple of other useful tools, enter the command:

 ```sh
 $ ./zsh.sh